Superpositions of bright and dark solitons supporting the creation of balanced gain and loss optical potentials: Problem formulation

-In general, the GPE (\ref{teta5}) cannot be solved analytically for arbitrary $V_0$.
-Particular examples include periodic potentials $V_0(x+L)= V_0(x)$ with period $L$ for which the Bloch theory \cite{Koh59} gives rise to discrete solitons \cite{Tro01}.
-However, the simplest exactly solvable case is given by the free--particle potential $V_0=0$, which reduces (\ref{teta5}) to the cubic nonlinear Schr\"odinger equation (NLSE), \be - \vartheta_{xx} - 2 \vert \vartheta \vert^2 \vartheta = i\vartheta_z. \ee Eq.~(\ref{nlse}) is useful to describe the dynamics of complex field envelopes in nonlinear dispersive media \cite{Sul99}, as well as the paraxial approximation of the light propagation in Kerr media \cite{Kiv03}.
-In the last case, the propagation parameter $z$ refers to the distance along the beam and the variable $x$ stands for the direction transverse to the propagation.
-Therefore, $\vartheta$ is the normalized amplitude of the electric field envelope describing the pulse.
-The nonlinearity $-2\vert \vartheta \vert^2$ is due to the Kerr effect and represents the refractive index, its effect on the light rays increases with the light intensity $\vert \vartheta \vert^2$ and leads to the self-focussing of the beam \cite{Tay92}, Ch.1 (see also \cite{Kiv03} and \cite{Sul99}).
-In counterposition to the GPE (\ref{teta5}), the NLSE (\ref{nlse}) is exactly integrable in the inverse scattering approach \cite{Zak71} for the boundary condition $\vert \vartheta \vert \rightarrow 0$ at $x \rightarrow \pm \infty$.
-It possesses localized solutions representing `bright' solitons while its counterpart, constructed with repulsive nonlinearity $+2\vert \vartheta \vert^2$, includes localized `dark' pulses \cite{Kiv98}.
+The simplest case in which Eq.~(\ref{teta5}) is exactly solvable corresponds to take $V_0$ as the free-particle potential, which leads to the cubic nonlinear Schr\"odinger equation (NLSE), \be - \Theta_{xx} - 2 \vert \Theta \vert^2 \Theta = i\Theta_z. \ee Eq.~(\ref{nlse}) is useful to describe the dynamics of complex field envelopes in nonlinear dispersive media \cite{Sul99}, as well as the paraxial approximation of light propagation in Kerr media \cite{Kiv03}.
+In the latter case, the propagation parameter $z$ refers to the distance along the beam and the variable $x$ stands for the direction transverse to the propagation.
+Therefore, $\Theta$ is the normalized amplitude of the electric field envelope describing the pulse.
+The nonlinearity $-2\vert \Theta \vert^2$ is due to the Kerr effect and represents the refractive index, its effect on the light rays increases with the light intensity $\vert \Theta \vert^2$ and leads to the self-focussing of the beam \cite{Tay92}, Ch.1 (see also \cite{Kiv03} and \cite{Sul99}).
+In counterposition to the GPE (\ref{teta5}), the NLSE (\ref{nlse}) is exactly integrable in the inverse scattering approach \cite{Zak71}.
+It possesses localized solutions representing `bright' solitons while its counterpart, constructed with a repulsive nonlinearity $+2\vert \Theta \vert^2$, includes localized `dark' pulses \cite{Kiv98}.

-Some remarks are necessary.
-First, constraint (\ref{modbeta}) delimitates the class of real-valued functions $V_0$ that are useful to construct complex-valued potentials $V$ featuring the special form (\ref{pot1}).
-Usually $\beta_R$ and $\beta_I$ are finite in $\mbox{Dom} V_0$ and go to zero as $x \rightarrow a_{1,2}$.
-Thus, the above approach applies specially for functions $V_0$ that are finite in their respective domains and vanish asymptotically.
-As we are going to see, the free--particle potential is an immediate example.
-The family of transparent potentials produced via supersymmetry \cite{Coo01,Dia99,Mie00} and shape invariance \cite{Coo01} can be useful as well.
-Second, the phase of the polar form (\ref{time2}) cannot be included in the identification (\ref{betas}) since it produces complex-valued functions $\beta_I$.
-Although $\arg ({\vartheta})$ allows the propagation of $\vartheta$ along $z$, as it is determined by the linear derivative $i\vartheta_z$ in either (\ref{teta5}) or (\ref{nlse}), the relationship between $\beta = \beta_R + i \beta_I$ and $\vartheta$ is clearly valid at the stationary case ($z=0$).
-Third, potentials $V_0$ fulfilling (\ref{modbeta}) provide a Darboux profile (\ref{sol}) for $\beta_I = -\tfrac12 \vartheta$ that can be applied in the systematic search for analytically solvable GPEs (\ref{teta4b}).